elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks.markdown

 ## Wiring it all up

-Now with our routing system in place, let's change the `KV.Server` to use the router.
+Now with our routing system in place, let's change `KVServer` to use the router.
 Replace the `lookup/2` function in `KVServer.Command` by the following one:

 ```elixir
 defp lookup(bucket, callback) do